cvarela0702/ipc-laravel-backend/RefinedPrompts.md

 I want now to create a seeder for recipes, but something that has real potential values for recipes.
 Consider all current existent fields for recipes.
 I want the seeder to generate real records based on those real values for recipes and fill their fields.
-For image_url fields, fill them with something like the following: "http://localhost/images/recipes/{slug}.jpeg" generate more records, to have at least eight records seeded.
+For image_url fields, fill them with something like the following: `http://localhost/images/recipes/{slug}.jpeg` generate at least eight records.
 And also please include the associations to one or more categories

 ### Verification